openworm/openworm_docs/Projects/muscle-neuron-integration.rst

 Some of the next steps for the muscle model subproject include:

-1. Write validation tests for the muscle model (Ex: using SciUnit).
+1. Write validation tests for the muscle model (Ex: using `SciUnit <https://github.com/scidash/sciunit />`_).
+2. Run validation tests.

 Issues list
 -----------